Estimate the duration of your experiments

 Use the Duration Scenarios table to prioritize

 The Duration Scenarios table is the most important part of the Duration Estimator.
-It shows exactly how your choices affect test duration, so you can make smarter decisions about what to test and when.
+The table shows how your choices affect test duration, so you can make better decisions about what to test and when.

 How to read the table